crossplane/crossplane/design/design-doc-terraform-code-generation.md

 to make sure corner cases are handled.

-The main challenge with the code generation efforts is that the corresponding APIs are usually not as consistent since each API is usually developed by a different group in the organization.
-Hence we need resource specific logic to be implemented manually.
-However, we are not alone in this space.
-Terraform community has been building declarative API for many infrastructure services handling those corner cases.
-As Crossplane community, we'd like to build on top of the shoulders of the giants and leverage that support that's been developed for years.
+The main challenge with the code generation efforts is that the corresponding APIs are usually not as consistent to have a generic pipeline that works for every API.
+Hence, while we can generate the parts that are generic across the board, we still need resource specific logic to be implemented manually, just like our [provider-aws pipeline][ack-guide].

+Fortunately, we are not alone in this space.
+Terraform is a powerful tool that provisions infrastructure in a declarative fashion and the challenges they had regarding the provider API communication are very similar to ours.
+As Crossplane community, we'd like to build on top of the shoulders of the giants and leverage the support that's been developed over the years.

 ## Goals